Best Inflatable Kayak

 You can however get inflatables with narrower hulls, which are designed more for touring.

-Overall, the chances of tipping over on an inflatable are relatively low.
+Overall, the chances of tipping over one of these are relatively low.

 This is another feature for the safety conscious to consider.

 Inflatables are, much of the time, less expensive water craft.
 In most cases this is usually because the materials are cheaper.

 As with most aspects of life, costs makes these kayaks more appealing.
 You’ll find more beginners tending to opt for the blow up option more often.
 And also regular kayak users who want a second or third boat, as a backup to their hard-shell.

 That’s not to say that blow-upss are specifically for beginners, no. Just that you will notice a larger proportion of beginners and novices in expandable yaks.

 Any vessel can sink, whether inflatable or made from tough composites.
 However, the tougher and generally more expensive of these type are arguably just as tough as any hard shell.

 Video of a Sinking Yak (warning - contains strong language!)